Review of Samsung Galaxy Tab S6: the most “charged” tablet on Android

 </ img>

-The complete S Pen has not only changedoutwardly, but also functionally.
-Structurally, everything is almost familiar: dimensions, weight and shape are close to the usual pencil / pen, there is one mechanical button.
-On the reverse side is a small plastic insert, similar to that located on the tablet in place for recharging the S Pen.
-Recognition of up to 4096 levels of pressure and angle.
-From the point of view of its intended use, everything is fine with S Pen: it’s convenient to draw, it works adequately with a bunch of third-party applications, and, of course, with company notes, drawings, and so on.
+The included S Pen has changed not onlyexternally, but also functionally.
+Structurally, everything is almost familiar: the dimensions, weight and shape are close to the usual pencil/pen, there is one mechanical button.
+On the reverse side there is a small plastic insert, similar to the one located on the tablet in the place for charging the S Pen.
+There is recognition of up to 4096 levels of pressure and angle of inclination.
+From the point of view of using it for its intended purpose, everything is fine with the S Pen: it’s convenient to draw, it works adequately with a bunch of third-party applications, and, of course, with branded notes, drawings, and so on.
 Handwriting input is supported (and works adequately).

 </ img>